 Preparation of Voucher Specimen

-Herbarium voucher specimens were not formally deposited for this study due to logistical and temporal constraints, rigorous measures were implemented to ensure taxonomic accuracy.
+Herbarium voucher specimens were not formally deposited for this study due to logistical and temporal constraints; rigorous measures were implemented to ensure taxonomic accuracy.
 The inability to establish a permanent herbarium collection was primarily attributed to the restricted research timeline and unaligned field schedules.
 However, to mitigate any risk of misidentification, all collected specimens underwent formal verification by a qualified plant taxonomist.
 This expert validation ensures that the phytochemical and spectroscopic data presented herein were definitively associated with the correctly identified species.

 The collected botanical specimens were subjected to a rigorous cleaning process, involving thorough rinsing with distilled water to eliminate exogenous contaminants and debris.
 The samples were subsequently air-dried and further dehydrated in a temperature-controlled environment to achieve constant weight.
 Following dehydration, the plant tissues were homogenized into a fine powder using a laboratory-grade blender to maximize the surface area for extraction.